OpenTechSchool-Brussels/webVR-for-3D-graphics-and-music/your-3D-scene.markdown

 Here we go, now you're the hero.

 ## a) Displaying (and seeing!) a 3D cube
-We already saw a working example in the past section, but let's be honest, that was cheating!
-Let's start from scratch so that we have the opportunity to really understand what's happening and build from there.

-First step, let's create a simple object, display it and look at it.
-For that, we need some HTML page, typically **index.html** in our own folder, to host our code, nothing fancy here.
-We will render directly in the body of the HTML page, and for that we need a bit of styling (getting rid of the scroll bars, padding, and a few other stuffs).
-Last, we'll need to import Three.js in order to ... well, use it.
+Let's start from zero and be proud to really understand what's happening here!
+Our aim here is to display a cube in classic 3D and to display it on your smartphone.
+Half the step needed for VR on your smartphone.

+This is web tech, so we'll start from an HTML file (simple one, mainly to get library and call our javascript code).
+Let's call it **index.html** so it's called by default at the root of your server.
+And we'll need some styling (getting rid of the scroll bars, padding, and a few other stuffs), we'll put it inline, be free to use a CSS file if you want it clean.
+Then we import our libraries (only three.js for now) and call a specific file in which we will put our own javascript code (here called **myVRworld.js**).

+It goes something like:

 ```html
 <html>